KurtLabUW/brats2023_updated/README.md

 # An Optimization Framework for BraTS 2023

-This repository contains the code of the paper (https://arxiv.org/abs/2402.07008) developed by Kurtlab for the 2023 International Brain Tumor Segmentations (BraTS) Cluster of Challenges (see [here](https://www.synapse.org/#!Synapse:syn51156910/wiki/621282).)
+This repository contains the implementation of our paper (https://arxiv.org/abs/2402.07008).
+The code is developed by Kurtlab for the 2023 International Brain Tumor Segmentations (BraTS) Cluster of Challenges (see [here](https://www.synapse.org/#!Synapse:syn51156910/wiki/621282).)

 ![Screen Shot 2024-03-07 at 11 15 38 AM](https://github.com/KurtLabUW/brats2023_updated/assets/9877397/f1d944f4-ee5d-4c06-a576-f987a84fdaf9)